bacula-web/bacula-web/website/versioned_docs/version-9.x/about/index.md

 * it's easy to install (you just need a LAMP server and a valid connection to your Bacula catalog)
 * it contains a lot of information into a single page (have a look on your last jobs for example)

-And what's not ?
+## What's not?

 If you're looking for a tool able to manage Bacula like bat, Bacula-Web might not the right tool (yet).

-I'd advise having a look on Bweb, baculum, BAT or Bacula Webmin plugin instead.
+I'd advise having a look on Bweb, baculum, Bacularis, BAT or Bacula Webmin plugin instead.

 ## The project history

-Bacula-Web was originally created and developed by Juan-Luis Frances Jimenez.
-He did a very nice job.
+Bacula-Web was originally created and developed by Juan-Luis Frances Jimenez, who did a fantastic job.

 Since the end of 2010, I was officially designated the official maintainer by Kern S. and Eric B. for this project.